');

 About White Swan, WA

-White Swan is a small community in Washington with a population of 598 residents.
-The median household income is $56,458 per year, which is near the national average.
-The median age in White Swan is 24.5 years.
+White Swan is a small community located in Washington with a population of 598 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,458 per year, which is 25% below the national median of $75,149.
+The median age of 24.5 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How White Swan Ranks in Washington